 Storytelling in the age of AI

 Short summary: Magic has entered our world.
 It’s in our pockets, anticipating our needs, thin and glossy and foreign.
 But it’s not the magic wand of Harry Potter Linda Liukas is talking about, it’s our technology, the computers, phones and gadget that increasingly run our worlds.
-We should prepare our selves and our children to a world where every problem is a computer problem – make them ready to engage, influence and built this world to be beautiful, better and maybe a bit whimsical.
-From Helsinki, Finland, Linda will share how a more diverse technology field will result to a better world.
+We should prepare our selves and our children for a world where every problem is a computer problem – make them ready to engage, influence and built this world to be beautiful, better and maybe a bit whimsical.
+From Helsinki, Finland, Linda will share how a more diverse technology field will result in a better world.

 9:45-10:30, Xuan Jin

 Head of Cloud Architects - Alibaba Cloud UK

 ET Brain, Exploring new uses for Data and AI